-- (1) The Company's performance share units under the long term incentive plan focus on a three-year book value cumulative growth target with threshold and stretch goals. - (2) Book value is defined as GAAP basis equity, excluding minority interest and accumulated other comprehensive income, divided by the number of outstanding common shares at each balance sheet date. - (3) The threshold goal for the 2018 PSUs is determined as 3% cumulative growth in book value over the three-year performance period. - (4) The target goal for the 2018 PSUs is determined as 5% cumulative growth in book value over the three-year performance period. - (5) The stretch goal for the 2018 PSUs is determined as 7% cumulative growth in book value over the threeyear performance period. - (7) The threshold goal for the 2019 PSUs is determined as 4% cumulative growth in book value over the threeyear performance period. - (8) The target goal for the 2019 PSUs is determined as 6% cumulative growth in book value over the three-year performance period. - (9) The stretch goal for the 2019 PSUs is determined as 8% cumulative growth in book value over the threeyear performance period.
+- (1) The Company's performance share units under the long term incentive plan focus on a three-year book value cumulative growth target with threshold and stretch goals. - (2) Adjusted book value per share is defined as GAAP basis equity, excluding minority interest and accumulated other comprehensive income, divided by the number of outstanding common shares at each balance sheet date. - (3) The threshold goal for the 2020 PSUs requires 5% compound annual growth in adjusted book value per share over the three-year performance period. - (4) The target goal for the 2020 PSUs requires 7% compound annual growth in adjusted book value per share over the three-year performance period. - (5) The stretch goal for the 2020 PSUs requires 9% compound annual growth in adjusted book value per share over the three-year performance period.